HackRank/Glitch-Effect/README.md

 spent.

 There are two ways to send money.
-If the recipient is online, you can enter their IP address and it will connect, get a new pu
+If the recipient is online, you can enter their IP address and it will connect, get a new public